himeshsiriwardana/docs-is/en/identity-server/next/docs/deploy/enable-assertions-in-access-tokens.md

 You can enable it by adding the following configuration to the  `<IS_HOME>/repository/conf/deployment.toml` file.
 You can add a username to an access token when generating the key, and verify it by Base64-decoding the retrieved access token.

+This document aims to explain all the possible configurations that a user might need if they are working in a multi-tenant environment with dynamic policies.

 ``` toml
 [oauth.token_generation]
 include_username_in_access_token = true